rajtoshranjan/SF-Movies/README.md

 #### For Backend

-- Django Web Framework
+- Django Web Framework :
   I used Django because of its ORM(Object Relational Mapper) and build in admin ui.
 - Python Programming Language
-- Django Rest Framework
+- Django Rest Framework :
-  It makes serialization(converting querysets to Dict or JSON) very easy easy
+  It makes serialization(converting querysets to Dict or JSON) very easy.
-- SQLite3 Database
+- SQLite3 Database :
   Light weight, Server less database

 #### For Frontend

-- React Js
+- React Js :
   Fast, Scalable, and Simple JavaScript Library
-- react-google-maps library
+- react-google-maps library :
   library for display map and marker in react js application
 - Java Script
 - HTML5